Recount (film): Director

 In April 2007, it was announced that Sydney Pollack would direct the film.
-By August, weeks away from the start of principal photography, Pollack withdrew from the project due to a then-undisclosed illness, and was replaced by Jay Roach.
+By August, weeks away from the start of principal photography, Pollack withdrew from the project due to an undisclosed illness, and was replaced by Jay Roach.
 Pollack died of cancer on May 26, 2008, one day after Recount premiered on HBO.

 Casting

 On September 24, 2007, it was announced that Kevin Spacey would star as Ron Klain.

 Filming

 Recount was shot in Jacksonville and Tallahassee, Florida.

 Reception

 Reviews

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 78%, based on 18 reviews, and an average rating of 6.4/10.
+The website's critics consensus reads, "Recount deftly brings a controversial chapter of electoral history to dramatic life with a compelling cast, although some viewers may take issue with its conclusions."
 On Metacritic, the film has a weighted average score of 66 out of 100, based on 25 critics, indicating "generally favorable reviews".
 Mark Moorman of Het Parool, gave the film a rating of four stars on a scale of five, calling Recount an "amazing and funny reconstruction".